sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/02 Purah's Theory.md

 "Are you *sure*?"

 "(Y/N), you already *held* the sword.
-Twice, may I add.
+Twice, may I add - including just before.
 Just work with me here."

 You sighed deeply.
 Surely, this was just silly.
 Yes, she'd forced the hilt into your hand and nothing had come of it, but surely nothing good would come of some random person coming up and...